Denolle-Lab/seismicloud/README.md

 ## Usage

-This repository is set up to be automatically built as a container image following the included Dockerfile, docker.yml.
+This repository is set up to be automatically built as a Docker container image following the included Dockerfile.

-Although anyone could run commands through the Docker image built from this repository following the commands below, the config files (json format) in this repository are written with specific file path configurations to run on the author's local and cloud infrastructure.
+Although anyone could run the Docker image built from this repository following the commands below, the config files (json format) in this repository are written with specific file path configurations to run on the author's local and cloud infrastructure.

 We therefore suggest that users copy the scripts from this repository into their own new repository, modify the config files, and initiate a Github action on that repository to form their own Docker image in which to run the codes.